udacity/RoboND-DeepLearning-Project/README.md

 3. Select `With Other Poeple`
 4. Click the `DL Training` button
 5. With the simulator running, press "r" to begin recording.
-6. In the file slection menu navigate to the `data/train/non_target/run_train1` directory.
+6. In the file selection menu navigate to the `data/train/non_target/run1` directory.
 7. **optional** to speed up data collection, press "9"  (1-9 will slow down collection speed)
 8. When you have finished collecting data, hit "r" to stop recording.
 9. To exit the simulator, hit "`<esc>`"